Elir25/advice-generator/project_advice_generator/README.md

 ### For graduates

 1. Build this project as React app
-1. Use create-react-app
+1. Use create-react-app, create components and write the code for the functionality explained above
-1. Create advice cards that are continuously added and remain on the screen when a new advice is generated
+1. Challenge yourself: create advice cards that are continuously added and remain on the screen when a new advice is generated
 1. Make it into an attractive app